 Sausage Alfredo Pasta

-Once you try this recipe, you’ll never want to make Sausage Alfredo with jarred sauce again!
+Once you try this recipe, you’ll never want to use jarred sauce for Sausage Alfredo again!

-This creamy Alfredo sauce is insanely easy to make and loaded with flavor!
-To keep things as quick and easy as possible (weeknight dinner recipe alert!), the only thing you’ll need to chop for this recipe is the sausage.
-Other than that, you can use pre-minced (jarred) garlic and nothing else needs diced or chopped.
+This creamy Alfredo sauce is super easy to make and full of flavor!
+To keep it quick and simple (perfect for a weeknight dinner!), the only thing you need to chop is the sausage.
+You can use pre-minced garlic, and nothing else needs chopping.

-Try some of our other favorite Alfredo recipes–this Chicken Alfredo Recipe, this lightened-up Chicken Alfredo, or this Chicken Broccoli Alfredo.
+Try some other favorite Alfredo recipes–this Chicken Alfredo Recipe, this lightened-up Chicken Alfredo, or this Chicken Broccoli Alfredo.

 Process shoots--images of the sausage being cooked and browned and then being set aside and the butter and garlic being added to the pot